maincode-org/maincode-ui/README.md

 #### Setting up

 The repository contains two things.
-The UI library's modules in the root, and the documentation react app in the `/documentation-app` folder
+The UI library's modules in the root, and the documentation react app in the `/documentation-app` folder.

 To get started, first run `npm install` in both folders.